TRAVELING TO DUBAI AS A SOLO FEMALE TRAVELER

-While it is also nice to walk along at daytime (if it isn’t too hot), it is even more fun in the evening.
-When the buildings are illuminated, the restaurants get busy and people get here to enjoy their evenings.
+While it is also nice to walk along in the daytime (if it isn’t too hot), it is even more fun in the evening.
+When the buildings are illuminated, the restaurants get busy, and people get here to enjoy their evenings.

 Dinner in the Sky

 If you want to meet people and like to have dinner with others – then try out dinner in the sky (or lunch…or high tea).

 With about 16 other people, you get lifted in a crane up to 50 meters – and have your lunch/dinner in the sky.
 This way you get to meet others and don’t have to dine by yourself (if you mind that).

 Click here to book your “Dinner in the Sky” experience and find out about prices.

 JBR – The Walk is another fun place to visit solo.
 There is a beach section, restaurants, bars and shops and whether you like to be alone to meet others – here is the chance to do both.

 If you like to see a different side of Dubai, I recommend visiting the Dubai Museum in the city’s old town.
 For a little entrance fee (about 1€), you can learn a lot about this rapidly growing city’s history and culture.